zi-hui/tp/docs/DeveloperGuide.md

 ![Storage Class Diagram](images/Storage.png)

-A Storage object is created by the KitchenHelper class to handle the loading and saving of ingredients, recipes and chores data.
+A Storage object is created by the KitchenHelper class to handle the loading and saving of ingredients, recipes, chores and expenditure data.

 The Storage() method acts as a constructor with filepaths to local save files for ingredients, recipes, chores and expenditure data.